How an Irish town became home for an animation powerhouse | Taiwan News | 2021/04/10

 When Tomm Moore and Ross Stewart, directors of the enchanting Oscar-nominee “Wolfwalkers,” met growing up in Kilkenny — or even after they finished college and were setting out as animators — any success seemed sure to be found in typical entertainment epicenters like London, New York or Los Angeles.

 Instead, they decided to stay in Kilkenny with the mission of making a single film.
-(It turned out to be 2009’s Oscar-nominated “The Book of Kells.”)
-Their beginning staff of 12 worked out of an old orphanage.
+(It turned out to be 2009’s Oscar-nominated “The Secret of Kells. ”) Their beginning staff of 12 worked out of an old orphanage.
 Twelves years later, there are nearly 400 working for Cartoon Saloon and their sister studio, Lighthouse Studios, in the heart of Kilkenny.
 The Lighthouse offices are housed in the secondary school Moore and Stewart once attended — a very sports-centric school, the directors recall.

 “Our teenage selves would be glowing with pride,” Stewart says.